cloudbees-days/cloudbees-ci-k8s-cloudshell-tutorials/tutorial.md

 ## GKE Cluster Availability Types

 Having already decided to create a cluster using the Standard mode (instead of Autopilot), we must next decide what type of availability we want for our cluster.
-GKE supports zonal and regional clusters.
+GKE supports zonal and regional availability for clusters.

 - A zonal cluster allows running nodes in single or multiple zones, but only provides a single replica of the control plane running in a single zone.
 - A regional cluster allows running nodes in multiple zone, but also provides multiple replicas of the control plane running in multiple zones.